ahamlinman/cyti/README.md

     for index, var in enumerate(vars):
         print(index, var)

-One type of variable on the calculator is the *real* variable.
-This is simply a number stored in one of the A-Z (or theta) variables.
-Try storing 42 to A by going to the home screen of your calculator and pressing (4) (2) (STO>) (ALPHA) (MATH) (ENTER).
+The calculator is capable of storing real or complex numbers in the variables A-Z and theta.
+Try storing the number 42 to A by going to the home screen of your calculator and pressing (4) (2) (STO>) (ALPHA) (MATH) (ENTER).
 CyTI gives you easy access to this value by running the following code:

-    calculator["real", "A"]
+    calculator.get("number", "A")

 You should see the number 42 printed in your terminal.
 Try storing different values to different variables and then retrieving them.
+Be sure to try complex numbers as well (e.g. 1+2i: (1) (+) (2) (2ND) (.)
+(STO>) ...).

-The value of a real variable on your calculator can also be set with CyTI:
+The values of these variables on your calculator can also be set with CyTI:

-    calculator["real", "B"] = -5.47
+    calculator.send("number", "B", -5.47)

 Now, take a look at the value of B on your calculator by pressing (ALPHA) (APPS) (ENTER).
+You can also easily set the values of list variables:

+	calculator.send("list", 1, [1, 2, 3])

+Press (2ND) (1) (ENTER) to see this list appear on your calculator.

 There are some other functions you can try as well: